 The ECN-like account type provides an institutional trading environment with ultra-tight spreads and low commission fees.
 As spreads are tight and commissions are low, the ThinkZero account is suitable for day trading, scalping and for traders using Expert Advisors.
 While forex spreads can be as low as 0.0 pips during times of market volatility, average spreads are 0.1 pips for many major currency pairs.

-While there is no difference between account types regarding CFD trading, ThinkZero account holders gain access to discounted pricing on metals, being 8 cents
+While there is no difference between account types regarding CFD trading, ThinkZero account holders gain access to 8 cent discount on metals.

 No dealing desk (NDD) straight-through-processing ensures ThinkMarkets traders gain access to ultra-tight spreads in a range of asset classes.
 As ThinkMarkets send orders directly to external liquidity providers, with no dealing desk execution, there is no conflict of interest between ThinkMarkets and the broker’s liquidity sources.
 Seen as a hybrid of market makers and ECN brokers, customers trading with STP brokers experience less slippage than pure market maker brokers.